 In conclusion, if you or a loved one is suffering due to substance use disorder, please contact us today.
 At Newport Academy, we offer intensive treatment and can help staging an intervention for teens who are struggling with substance abuse of any kind for any reason.
 We are here to help.

-See Jamison Monroe Jr., Founder and CEO of Newport Academy, talk to the HLN network about the prevalence of meth labs and the use of the drug.
+See Jamison Monroe Jr., Founder of Newport Academy, talk to the HLN network about the prevalence of meth labs and the use of the drug.